 The SR 520 Bridge Replacement and HOV Program also includes a wide range of projects to protect and enhance parks, fish and wildlife habitat as well as cultural and historical areas across the region.
-As part of the phased construction schedule, some of these projects are completed, others are underway or in the planning process.
 One of these projects includes improvements to the Washington Park Arboretum which involves restoration work to Arboretum Creek and the Waterfront Trail, a new multiuse trail, a new north entry into the Arboretum and an enhanced SR 520 pedestrian undercrossing on Foster Island.